 Right, Louise holds one of the Birthday Bags.
 Enough supplies and money have been donated to be able to fill and donate bags until next June.
 Linda T. (far right) has been helping Mary (center).

 Corks will continue to be collected for CorkClub.

 Club president, Mary Lee, has been giving handcrafted gifts and craft mini-projects to members who attend the club's "tailgates."
 November's gift theme was pumpkin-shaped art foam refrigerator magnets.

 Member Leese sends her gifts to her Japanese friend, Junko.
-When visiting Leese in Battle Gound on several occasions, Junko has participated in the club's projects.
+When visiting Leese in Battle Ground on several occasions, Junko has participated in the club's projects.
 When the "pumpkin" arrived in Japan, Leese took this screen shot during a Skype call.
-Junco said she could "feel the love of GFWC."
-They both miss Junco's visits to the US, thwarted by the pandemic.
+Junko said she could "feel the love of GFWC."
+They both miss Junko's visits to the US, thwarted by the pandemic.

 WHEREAS, GFWC-Battle Ground is a member of the General Federation of Women's Clubs, International, the world’s largest organization of clubs of volunteer women; and